jonahmakori/Organisational-API/README.md

 # Organisational-News -(API)

 ## Description
--This application allows a user to input and recordquotes and also read quotes and picture story.
+This application will allow the user to update the cpmpany about what is going on and who is doing what.
+I t gives news to every body in the company .

 ## prerequisites